Hibernal Hills 50k race

 Route Markers and Navigation

 The route will combine three different trails through the South Downs National Park.
 The Staunton Way, The Monarchs Way and, The South Downs Way.
 All three of these routes are signposted with their own unique symbols.
 The route will be additionally marked mainly with UK Ultra signs throughout.
 A map and compass are not necessary at this event although, it is never a bad idea.
 Even though the course will be thoroughly marked, it is the runner’s responsibility to navigate it successfully.
-We do however suggest you try and recce the route as much as possible and STRONGLY suggest download the GPX file onto your GPS/mobile device.
+We do however suggest you try and recce the route as much as possible and it is mandatory to download the GPX file onto your GPS/mobile device.
 Unfortunately, sometimes markers do get removed by members of the public or turned in the opposite direction.
 Even though we will mark the route as thoroughly as possible, please don't rely on this.
 Having the GPX downloaded will save you a lot of hassle in this situation as it is very accurate, and you can easily navigate the route with this alone if markers are tampered with.
 This doesn't happen very often however, all it takes is for one marker to be removed to send you in the wrong direction.

 Medical